ENVIRONMENTAL HEALTH SPECIALIST I

 Education: Determined by the Maryland Board of Environmental Health Specialists under the licensing requirements for Environmental Health Specialists.

 Experience: Six months of experience performing inspections and investigations to ensure compliance with environmental health laws and regulations.

-1. A Master of Public Health or Master of Science degree from an accredited college or university may be substituted for the required experience.
+1. Candidates may substitute a Master of Public Health or Master of Science degree from an accredited college or university for the required experience.

 2. Candidates may substitute U.S. Armed Forces military service experience as a commissioned officer in Environmental Engineering classifications or Environmental Engineering specialty codes in the Engineering and Natural Resources field of work on a year-for-year basis for the required experience.

 1. Candidates for positions in this classification must possess and maintain a current license as a Registered Environmental Health Specialist from the Maryland Board of Environmental Health Specialists.
 A copy of your license must be attached to the application.

 2. Employees in this classification may be assigned duties which require the operation of a motor vehicle.
 Employees assigned such duties will be required to possess a motor vehicle operator's license valid in the State of Maryland.

 Applicants who meet the minimum (and selective) qualifications will be included in further evaluation.
 The evaluation may be a rating of your application based on your education, training and experience as they relate to the requirements of the position.
 Therefore, it is essential that you provide complete and accurate information on your application.
 Please report all related education, experience, dates and hours of work.
 Clearly indicate your college degree and major on your application, if applicable.
 For education obtained outside the U.S., any job offer will be contingent on the candidate providing an evaluation for equivalency by a foreign credential evaluation service prior to starting employment (and may be requested prior to interview).

 Complete applications must be submitted by the closing date.
 Information submitted after this date will not be added.